lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

-1. Without being encapsulated in effective security protocols, such as Transport Layer Security (TLS) {{RFC5246}} or {{RFC8446}}, or without using HTTP digest {{RFC9530}} there is no integrity protection at the HTTP protocol level.
-Therefore, information from the HTTP protocol should not be used to change state of the transaction, regardless of whether any mechanism was used to ensure the authenticity or integrity of HTTP messages (e.g., TLS or HTTP digests).
+1. Without being encapsulated in effective security protocols, such as Transport Layer Security (TLS) {{RFC5246}} or {{RFC8446}}, or without using HTTP digest {{RFC9530}} there is no integrity protection at the HTTP level.
+Therefore, information from the HTTP should not be used to change state of the transaction, regardless of whether any mechanism was used to ensure the authenticity or integrity of HTTP messages (e.g., TLS or HTTP digests).